 Step 4: Develop Proposal

 The core elements of almost any proposal you write are the same.
 Even a science research proposal will cover these topics, albeit under different headings.
 The topics are: Objectives, Problem Statement, Activities/Methods and Evaluation (OPSAME).
-Developing an initial outline around these elements will provide a logical well-conceived framework that can be developed further into a proposal that outlines What Funders Want to Know: Sample OPSAME
+Developing an initial outline around these elements will provide a logical well-conceived framework that can be developed further into a proposal that outlines what funders want to know.

 Describe what you want to accomplish: 50% of currently homeless population will be in permanent housing after two years.
 What outcomes will we be able to say we’ve achieved at the end of the project?
 What will have changed?